IhorShylo/vacationWorker/README.md

 gcloud functions deploy vacation-worker-function --region europe-west3  --entry-point org.springframework.cloud.function.adapter.gcp.GcfJarLauncher --runtime java17 --trigger-http --source target/deploy --memory 512MB --allow-unauthenticated --timeout 90 --min-instances 0 --max-instances 1 --service-account vacation-worker-function@vacation-worker-project.iam.gserviceaccount.com
 ```

-where user-function-manual is the registered name by which your function will be identified in the console, and
+where vacation-worker-function is the registered name by which your function will be identified in the console, and
 --entry-point specifies your function's fully qualified class name (FQN).

 To view logs for your function with the gcloud CLI, use the logs read command, followed by the name of the function:

 ```
-gcloud functions logs read vacation-worker-function-manual --region europe-west3
+gcloud functions logs read vacation-worker-function --region europe-west3
 ```

 # trello webhooks guide